 Put a generous tablespoon of pastry onto a sheet of filling.

 Make into a traditional dumpling, or use a crescent press and press into crescents.

 Add a small amount of water to the pan to steam the dumplings, and cover for 3 minutes.
 Remove the lid when the water has more or less evaporated but do not touch dumplings.

-A healthy alternative is to steam dumplings in steamers on high heat for 8 minutes after the water has come to a boil.
+Alternatively, steam dumplings in steamers on the high heat for eight minutes after the water has come to a boil.